 You should be able to buy bread, pay a bill, or send money to family instantly and cheaply.

 In contrast, transactions done via India's UPI, Kenya's M-Pesa, Europe's SEPA Instant, Brazil's PIX, etc., are generally free for users.
-Even USDT transactions, on average, cost over $1 per transaction.
+However, no cryptocurrency can ever offer free transactions to users.

-No cryptocurrency can ever offer free transactions to users.
-Decentralization comes with a cost.
+Decentralization always comes with a cost.

 Enjoying this engineering analysis?
 Go deeper with my book,